Raj-2002/CodeX/README.md

   - Develop a packaging design that prioritizes compact and portable cans to address the 39% preference for convenience.
   - Integrate innovative elements into the packaging to appeal to the 25% interested in unique bottle designs, enhancing product differentiation.

+- Reduced Sugar Formulation:
+  - Address the health concerns by developing a CodeX formulation with reduced sugar content, meeting the preference of the substantial 30.41% of individuals inclined towards lower sugar intake.

 ### Conclusion:
 CodeX, by strategically aligning with consumer preferences for ingredients, natural emphasis, pricing, and packaging, holds the potential to establish a competitive edge in the energy drink market based on the insightful survey findings.